Kansas City International Airport

 5.5%

-Kansas City International Airport typically experiences VFR conditions 75.8% of the time, though instrument-rated pilots will find IFR weather present approximately 11.2% of observations.
-Prevailing winds are from the S averaging 9.4 knots.
+Kansas City International Airport typically experiences VFR conditions 75.1% of the time, though instrument-rated pilots will find IFR weather present approximately 11.2% of observations.
+Prevailing winds are from the S averaging 9.4 knots, with gusts recorded up to 42 knots.
 Temperature extremes range from -21°C to 36°C, reflecting significant seasonal variation.
-The best months for VFR flying are May, February, September.
+The best months for VFR flying are July, February, September.

 Wind Analysis